aeraju/movie_review/README.md

 # movie_review

 Steps to follow to run the code

-1. On Local Machine
+On Local Machine
-  a.
-Install Python 3
+  1. Install Python 3
-  b.
-Install Dependancy Libraries numpy,pandas,keras, matplotlib,re
+  2. Install Dependancy Libraries numpy,pandas,keras, matplotlib,re
-  c.
-Run the file movie_review.py
+  3. Run the file movie_review.py
-  d.
-Results will be stored in results.csv
+  4. Results will be stored in results.csv

-2. On Jupyter Notebook
+On Jupyter Notebook
-  a.
-Launch the Movie_Review.ipynb in Jupyter Notebook
+  1. Launch the Movie_Review.ipynb in Jupyter Notebook
-  b.
-Run each cell
+  2. Run each cell
-  c.
-Download results.csv in local machine
+  3. Download results.csv in local machine